-Nejtillnäthat’s official web site notes that mental illness is increasing, especially among children and young people.
+Nejtillnäthat’s official web site notes that mental ill health is increasing, especially among children and young people.
 “Politicians are resigning because of threats and many dare not express their political opinion in fear of reprisals.
 Thus, the hatred constitutes a direct threat to democracy.
 Just because we have freedom of speech and something is not illegal doesn't mean it's okay,” the site states.

 The webpage encourages individuals to respond to hateful and nasty comments with #nejtillnäthat, rather than arguing, apologizing or hating back, which they say is “rarely a good strategy.”
 The site points out that everyone needs to take responsibility to create a more “inclusive Internet.”
 Rather than idly scrolling through hatred online, they want people to act with #nejtillnäthat.

 Sofia and Carl Philip have previously opened up about their experiences with cyber-bullying.
 The couple’s foundation works against bullying online.
-In 2017, at the opening of the First World Anti-Bullying Forum, Prince Alexander’s mom said that she and her husband want to be “good role models” for others fighting bullying.
+In 2017, at the opening of the First World Anti-Bullying Forum, Prince Alexander ’s mom said that she and her husband want to be “good role models” for others fighting bullying.
 She explained, “Bullying affects very many and we want to be a part of highlighting this problem, because it's not only those who are affected, but also all of us who can make a difference.”